Christine Ellis, AP, LMT

 The style of acupuncture that I provide along with my approach is very gentle.
 Specialized techniques using very, very fine flexible needles are used to insert and non-insertion of traditional needles can be effectively performed.
 Patients feel relaxed, with a deep sense of peace and well being during and after receiving a treatment.

 If at all, the patient may feel a mild reaction upon insertion of the needle, experience tingling or warmth around the site, and possibly a traveling sensation from the site along a meridian's pathway.

 Throughout the United States, sterile-disposable packaged needles are used.
 Acupuncture physicians are trained, and adhere to universal precautions for the safety of their patients and themselves.
-Acupuncture practitioners are trained extensively in the proper techniques of needle placement and insertion--It's their profession, unlike other medical providers who may offer a similar technique, though may receive an equivalent amount of training as taking a few weekend courses.
+Acupuncture practitioners are trained extensively in the proper techniques of needle placement and insertion--It's their profession, unlike other medical providers who may offer a similar technique, though may receive an equivalent amount of training as little as taking only a few weekend courses.